 But nurses, too, are at risk.

-In fact, according to a recent article in the New York Times, as many as one in four nurses experience PTSD at some point in their careers.
+In fact, according to an article in the New York Times, as many as one in four nurses experience PTSD at some point in their careers.

 “Nurses see people die.
 They work on resuscitating patients.
 They try to control bleeding.
 They have end-of-life discussions.
 And sometimes they are verbally or physically abused by patients or visiting family members,” Meredith Mealer, an associate professor at the Anschutz Medical Campus at the University of Colorado, Denver, told the Times.